arielfayol37/Dr_R/README.md

 This is the README file for the Dr_R web application built using Django.
 The application is designed to provide different functionalities for students (Deimos), instructors (Phobos), and general users (Astros).

+## PreRequisites
+You must have installed python3 on your machine.
+As of now, the system only supports 3.11 versions.
+Beyond that, `torch` which is used for the search engine, won't be able to install.

 ## Installation

 1. Clone the repository: